bledden/NativeThreads/README.md

 A native desktop application that displays Threads (https://www.threads.net) in a dedicated window without browser UI.
 Available for both Windows and macOS.

+This was coded entirely by claude and only audited for security leaks.
+Just a fun little exercise to address a minor pain point with my current favorite social media site.
+Have not cleaned-up or optimized a thing personally.
+Clone at your own risk!

 ## Features

 - Native window without browser toolbar or navigation buttons